 Aged care means test assessments

-An assessment of your income and assets for government subsidised aged care.
+We can assess your income and assets to see if you can get government subsidised aged care.

 You need to know

-To be eligible to receive government subsidised aged care, you need to complete:
+To get government subsidised aged care, you need to have:

 - an Aged Care Assessment Team (ACAT) assessment, and